-CESL offers 20-25 hours of instruction each week for seven levels of proficiency from beginning to advanced.
-Undergraduate students may be placed in levels 1-6.
-We offer a 7th level, Graduate Student English, for students whose TOEFL scores are too low for full admission to graduate school.
+CESL offers 20-25 hours of instruction each week for nine levels of proficiency from beginning to advanced undergraduate and graduate levels.
+Undergraduate students may be placed in levels from beginning to advanced.
+CESL offers a Graduate Student English course for students whose TOEFL scores are too low for full admission to graduate school but above 500.
 A curriculum that integrates language skills includes instruction in grammar, reading and vocabulary development, listening and speaking, and writing.
 Other courses offered include Business English, News Talk, Novel/Film, American Culture, Advanced Communication, Advanced Pronunciation, Culture through Media, Culture through Music, and others.
 The CESL curriculum includes preparation for academic studies at the university.
-Students in the CESL program learn strategies for listening to lectures, notetaking, reading academic texts, how to give presentations and other skills.
+Students in the CESL program learn strategies for listening to lectures, notetaking, reading academic texts, giving presentations, facilitating discusions, and other skills.
 Through coursework in CESL, students acquire academic vocabulary that is needed for study at the university.